evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ```

 {% hint style="info" %}
-**What is a Project?** A Project refers to any machine learning model, dataset, and data stream you wish to monitor.
-You can also group multiple ML models within a single Project, using tags to distinguish between them.
+**What is a Project?** A Project is any machine learning model, dataset, and data stream you wish to monitor.
+You can also group multiple ML models in a single Project, using tags to distinguish between them.
 For example, you can log data for shadow and production models or multiple models of the same type (e.g., models for different locations) together.
 {% endhint %}

 <details>